 This diagram shows the high-level architecture of a sales channel app:

 - From your platform, customers choose products and follow the checkout flow to make purchases.
-Your app can use the Checkout API to offer a fully customized checkout experience.
+Your app can use the Checkout API to offer a fully customizable checkout experience.

 - Sales channels must be marketplaces or platforms where merchants can sell their products outside of their own branded channels (such as Shopify's online store, Buy Button, or Shopify POS).

 - A channel app and integration must be built directly by the channel partner, or a single affiliated integration partner approved by the channel partner (for example, a third-party developer or services agency).